hakanayaz/Womanium-Quantum-Hackathon-2022/README.md

 Mathematically, there is a serious of reductions that are necessary for computation, and all of these take away from the efficiency of the Quantum AI.
 An improvement can be made by creating a cost Hamiltonian that Quantum Annealing uses in one of the NAE SAT problems.
 This would enable our program to have a Quantum optimization with less mathematical overhead.

 Lastly, we are using quantum simulations for our Quantum Simulated annealing.
-A direct extension of our game would be running it on an actual Quantum Comptuer.
+A direct extension of our game would be running it on an actual Quantum Computer.